 During the period from January 19, 2021 (date of inception) to December 31, 2021, the Sponsor purchased a net of 5,735,000 Founder Shares for an aggregate purchase price of \$25,000, or \$0.0043592 per share.
-The Company also issued 15,000 Insider Shares, of which 5,000 Insider Shares were issued to Mr. Weightman, the Company's Treasurer and Chief Financial Officer, and 10,000 Insider Shares were issued to Interest Solutions (together with Mr. Weightman, the "Insiders") solely in consideration of future services, pursuant to Insider Shares Grant Agreements dated September 23, 2021 between the Company and each of the Insiders.
+The Company also issued 15,000 Insider Shares, of which 5,000 Insider Shares were issued to Mr. Weightman, the Company's Treasurer and Chief Financial Officer, and 10,000 Insider Shares were issued to Interest Solutions solely in consideration of future services, pursuant to Insider Shares Grant Agreements dated September 23, 2021 between the Company and each of the Insiders.
 The 5,000 shares granted to Mr. Weightman are subject to forfeiture and cancellation if he resigns or his services are terminated for cause prior to the completion of the initial business combination.
-The 10,000 shares was expensed upon issuance.
+The 10,000 shares were expensed upon issuance.
 The Founder Shares acquired by the Sponsor on January 19, 2021 are identical to the common stock included in the units sold in the IPO except that the Founder Shares are subject to certain transfer restrictions, as described in more detail below.
 The Sponsor has forfeited 4,312,500 Founder Shares because the over-allotment option was fully exercised by the Underwriters.

 The Sponsor purchased from the Company an aggregate of 795,000 Private Placement Units at a price of \$10.00 per unit in a private placement that occurred simultaneously with the completion of the closing of the IPO.
-Each Private Placement Unit consists of one share of the Company's common stock, and one warrant (the "Private Placement Warrant").
+Each Private Placement Unit consists of one share of the Company's common stock, and one Private Placement Warrant.
 Each Private Placement Warrant will be exercisable for \$11.50 per share, and the exercise price of the Private Placement Warrants may be adjusted in certain circumstances.

 No fractional shares will be issued upon exercise of the Private Placement Warrants.
 If, upon exercise of the Private Placement Warrants, a holder would be entitled to receive a fractional interest in a share, the Company will, upon exercise, round down to the nearest whole number the number of shares of common stock to be issued to the Private Placement Warrant holder.
-Each Private Placement Warrant will become exercisable on the later of 30 days after the closing of the business combination or 12 months from the closing of the IPO and will expire five years after the closing of the business combination.
-However, if the Company does not complete a business combination on or prior to the 12-month period allotted to complete the business combination (or 18-month period (or such lesser period depending upon the number of one-month extensions which occur) if the Company extends the period of time to consummate its initial business combination as set forth in the Company's amended and restated certificate of incorporation), the Private Placement Warrants will expire at the end of such period.
-If the Company is unable to deliver registered shares of common stock to the holder upon exercise of the Private Placement Warrants during the exercise period, there will be no net cash settlement of these Private Placement Warrants will expire worthless, unless they may be exercised on a cashless basis in the circumstances described in the Amended and Restated Warrant Agreement.
+Each Private Placement Warrant will become exercisable on the later of 30 days after the closing of the business combination or 12 months from the closing of the IPO and will expire five years after the closing of the business combination or earlier upon redemption or liquidation.
+However, if the Company does not complete a business combination on or prior to the 24-month period allotted to complete the business combination (or such lesser period depending upon the number of one-month extensions which occur), the Private Placement Warrants will expire at the end of such period.
+If the Company is unable to deliver registered shares of common stock to the holder upon exercise of the Private Placement Warrants during the exercise period, there will be no net cash settlement of these Private Placement Warrants and the Private Placement Warrants will expire worthless, unless they may be exercised on a cashless basis in the circumstances described in the Amended and Restated Warrant Agreement.